sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/README.md

 - The Bible, Egyptian legends and other stories from antiquity describe a solar event, often involving a black sun.
 - Altai megafloods
-- Deucalion flood (1500 BCE)
 - Hawaiian flood (1000-1500 CE)
 - Popol Vuh, Maya flood (500-800 CE)
-- Atra-Hasis Epic Mesopotamia (1800-1700 BCE)
 - Sumerian Flood Story (Eridu Genesis)

 Malaysian and Sumatran stories describe a long night they feared would never end.